 If we assume that the scientific evidence will withstand legal challenges and be admissible in court, however, we can offer a reasonable estimate as to the potential value of breast cancer hair relaxer lawsuits.
 Our lawyers believe that a strong breast cancer case could have a potential settlement payout between $180,000 to $750,000.
 This is somewhat lower than our estimated value for hair relaxer cases involving uterine cancer because the causation argument in breast cancer cases will be harder.

-Contact Us About Filing a Hair Relaxer Breast Cancer Lawsuit
+Hair Relaxer Breast Cancer Lawsuit